danielfett/draft-dpop/mainmatter.md

 Resource servers SHOULD store values at least for the time window in which the respective JWT is accepted and decline HTTP requests by clients if a `jti` value has been seen before.

+Note: To acommodate for clock offsets, the server MAY accept DPoP tokens that carry an `iat` time in the near future (e.g., up to one second in the future).

 ## Signed JWT Swapping